 The Company actively invites, and responds to, questions from Shareholders at the Annual General Meeting.
-The Company's AGM in November 2021 was held virtually online having regard to the challenges of COVID-19.
+The Company's AGM in November 2022 was held in person and all resolutions were determined via a poll, rather than on a show of hands.